brown-dash/Dash-Documentation/markdown/getting-started.md

 ## **[Annotation and Markup](features/markup.md)**

 Media documents (eg. PDFs, webpages, images, videos, audio) currently support user annotations and markups.
+Note that annotations provide a way to link between `parts` of documents rather than whole documents.

 There are several ways to add annotations: